 Life Insurance for people who have had an acoustic neuroma may be available at standard terms, provided that surgical removal has occurred and there are no lasting symptoms .
 The insurer that you approach will probably want to see a report from your GP to confirm details of the brain tumour, time since surgery and your general health since the operation.

 If you still have the acoustic neuroma, you may be able to get Life Insurance, if it can be shown that it has not grown for some time and that it does not affect your daily living.
-If the acoustic neuroma is causing you difficulties, or you are due surgery, you will need to speak to a specialist provider for your Life Insurance.
+If the acoustic neuroma is causing you difficulties, or you are due surgery, we will need to speak to a specialist provider for your Life Insurance.

 Critical Illness Cover for those who have had an acoustic neuroma will typically be available at normal terms, a few years after surgery has taken place, provided that there are no lasting complications.
 It is possible that there may be an exclusion for benign brain tumours placed on the policy.
 If you have long lasting hearing complications, deafness may also be excluded from the policy.
 As with Life Insurance, the insurer will want to see a report from your GP to confirm all the details regarding the tumour: date of diagnosis, date of removal, size of the tumour.
 This is a standard process and should cause you no concern.